-Name Title Date agreement commenced Team of agreement Details Johan Odendaal Managing Director 27 May 2022 2 years Annual package salary of \$108,000, to be reviewed annually by the Nomination and Remuneration Committee.
+Details Annual package salary of \$108,000, to be reviewed annually by the Nomination and d) Share-based compensation

+Remuneration Committee.
 3 month termination notice by either party, 100,000 Series B Options in two tranches of 50,000 options to purchase ordinary shares of the Company after meeting the vesting conditions.
-Option exercise price at \$0.875 with d) Share based compensation
+Option exercise price at \$0.875 with